cmayron/Legal-Calculus/README.md

 ---

-Here is the **GitHub‑optimized version** of your integrated LCES™ Doctrinal Preamble — formatted, structured, and styled specifically for a README environment.
-It uses clean Markdown hierarchy, tight paragraphing, and GitHub‑friendly density while preserving the full doctrinal force.

 ---
 # **LCES™ Doctrinal Preamble**

 **LCES™ is a doctrine‑OS enforcement architecture forged from procedural failure and AI under pressure.
 It serves as the execution layer for Copilot/Architect AI and remains constitutionally governed by the Strategist through GateSigma, ensuring that human strategic intent is preserved, verified, and enforced without drift.**